Survivor Profiles: Ruth Gilbert

-Over the years, Ruth’s mother obtained a job as a maid for six different families.
+Over the years, Ruth’s mother worked as a maid for six different families.
 Most of these families were extremely anti-Semitic.
 Both Ruth and her mother had to endure a constant barrage of hate speech directed towards Jewish people.
 Whenever Ruth’s mother felt that her employers suspected that they were Jewish, she and Ruth would leave the home immediately, sometimes even in the middle of the night.

 One of the final jobs Ruth’s mother had before the war ended was as a maid to a countess in a wealthy suburb of Warsaw.
 Every weekend, this countess would entertain high-ranking Nazi officers.
 However, the countess was not a Nazi sympathizer.
 She and her husband were actually agents for the Polish underground.
 Whatever information they could learn while hosting the Nazis was relayed back to the underground.
 Ruth and her mother were unaware of this the entire time they were there.
 They would only find out as the war was coming to an end when Ruth’s mother would reveal to the countess that she and Ruth were Jewish.